JosephTLyons/GUI-Delay-Time-Calculator/README.md

 ## Changelog:

+### XXX  XX, 2018 - V 1.6.1
+1. Fixed a bug where the ms or hz values were not being updated when switching between resolution modes

 ### December 21, 2017 - V 1.6.0
 1. Reworked GUI to be more symmetrical at top and to have a larger BPM value readout
 2. Added tap count to the tap tempo button, for more visual feedback of tap tempo function